 The ST Express service changes will bring full restoration of weekday service to Routes 560, 574, 577, and 594.
 Route 578 riders will also benefit from full weekday service with some extra trips during the afternoon peak period to compensate for reduce Sounder South commuter rail service.
 Several other routes will see weekday service improvements, but fall short of full service restoration, including Routes 566, 586, 590, 592, and 595.

 Sounder South commuter rail service has been reduced due to declining ridership from the pandemic.
 Thus, the special bus-to-train Routes 580 and 596 in Puyallup and Sumner will maintain service that matches reduced commuter rail service.
 Link light rail riders, however, will benefit from more frequent trains on weekdays.
 Trains will arrive every 20 minutes during daytime hours instead of every 30 minutes.
 Evening and weekend light rail service will be maintained at half-hourly frequency.

 Sound Transit plans to release revised schedules later this week as timetables are finalized and schedules should be maintained until the mid-September service change.

-Community Transit is not yet restoring service, but fares are returning to the Swift bus rapid transit network.
+Community Transit is not yet restoring service, but fares are returning to the Swift bus rapid transit network in June 1st.
 Regular fares will apply to the Swift Blue and Swift Green lines, but riders will need to pay off-board at station platform using ticket vending machines or ORCA card readers.
 The transit agency plans to maintain current protocols for loading and unloading at middle and rear doors of the buses only, meaning riders cannot pay at the front with the driver.
 The front of buses will be maintained for people who need special accessibility accommodations only.

 Community Transit is proactively seeking input on rider concerns about COVID-19 and how the transit agency should respond with service protocols and adjustments.
 The questions asked in the survey could be critical in modifying system operations in the coming months.